Code-Institute-Submissions/xhulja-beauty-salon/README.md

    * I want to make an easy and effective website.
                                        <!--Strong-->
-   * Easy access with our  team in __Beauty Salon__ and more knowledge about treatments providen in our salon.
+   * Easy access with our  team in __Xhulja Beauty Salon__ and more knowledge about treatments providen in our salon.

    * Contact details.